nnirror/facet/README.md

 1. The `transport server` starts up on http://localhost:3211.
 This server is responsible for handling the timing and playback of audio, MIDI, and OSC events.

 2. The `pattern generator` server starts up on http://localhost:1123.
 This server listens to requests from the text editor UI in the browser located at http://localhost:1124 and interprets those commands into data.
 If the pattern is intended to be played back as audio, a corresponding .wav file will be stored in the `tmp/` subdirectory in the Facet repo.
 Otherwise, if the pattern is intended for MIDI or OSC output, the data will be posted directly to the transport server.

+### Max / Max for Live

+In order to play audio files generated with Facet, Max or Max for Live is required.
+(It is possible, however, to use Facet without Max, for only MIDI and OSC output.)

+The necessary Max patchers are included in this repo.
+Make sure to configure File Preferences in Max (step 7 from the getting started section above) in order for these patchers to work properly.

+If running Max: the `facet.maxpat` patcher has 4 individual channels of audio output plus a fifth outlet for passing OSC commands into your patcher.

+If running Max for Live: the `facet.axmd` and `facet_4ch.amxd` Max for Live devices allow for stereo and 4 channel audio outputs in Ableton Live, respectively.
+To access the third and fourth channels of `facet_4ch.amxd`, create a second track and select input channels 3/4 from the input track where `facet_4ch.amxd` is running.

 ### Variables